Abhishek2717/Internship-Blockchain/README.md

                      Implementation of Blockchain to ensure privacy and security in a remote healthcare system.

                                                                                                  --- Abhishek Pal
-                                                   (Languages Used: Java,Software Used: Remix)
+                                                   (Languages Used: Java, Software Used: Remix)

          (A review of the different types of attacks at different layers of an IoT-enabled Skin Monitoring System)